 The long term success of any business depends on several factors, and one of them is the cost factor.

-When choosing a tool, you’ll need to identify the manpower engagement because you’ll need to pay for every man-hour that involves operating certain tools.
+When choosing a tool or Air Hose Fittings, you’ll need to identify the manpower engagement because you’ll need to pay for every man-hour that involves operating certain tools.

 With regards to manpower, there’re two types of machines; automatic and semi-automatic.